***Book Coaching Services Coming Soon!***

 While AI programs such as ProWritingAid, Grammarly, and Hemingway Editor may help you catch and fix certain errors, they can also introduce new errors (six-fingered hands and embarrassing autocorrects, anyone?).
 Language is full of complexities and nuances that simply can’t be caught by a computer in the same way a living, breathing editor can.

-There’s no denying the value a professional editor brings to your book—increased sales and positive reviews, plus a stronger writing craft for your future works.
-If you want others to invest in you by purchasing your book, you’d better be willing to invest in yourself by hiring a professional editor.
+There’s no denying the value a professional editor brings to your book—increased sales and better reviews, plus a stronger grasp of the writing craft for your future works.
+If you want others to invest in you by purchasing your book, you’d better be willing to invest in yourself first by hiring a professional editor.

 How can I get your editorial services for less?